BasicVariable/Island-Utilities-DOCS-/README.md

 > "otf_rap"
 When set to true the configured bot will only trade for rap items

+> "dnt_items_under"
+The minimum amount of value items in your inv need to be traded

 > "overvalue_algo"
 When set to true the bot will configure an overvalue amount for rap items under 5k